Paula Stuart-Warren, CG℠, FMGS, FUGA

 - Where are Those Records They Told Me to Check?

-- What Next?
+- What Should I Do Next?
 Developing Step-by-Step Research Plans (audience participation presentation; can also be done as a 2 hour workshop with extensive hands-on work)

 Genealogical and Historical Society Topics

 - It Ain’t Brain Surgery!
 Publicity for Society Events & Activities

 - Creating the Operating Handbook Your Society Needs

 - Increasing Attendance at Your Annual Seminar or Conference

 - Twenty-First Century Strategies for Handling Society Correspondence

 - Your Society Can’t Afford to Do A Seminar?
 Here’s How!